kryzhov/LSTM/README.md

 # LSTM
-LST neural networks for commodities prediction
+LST neural networks for commodities prediction.
+I use recurrent neural network and dependencies to create basic trend forecasts.
+Trained on

 ##Dependencies
 * keras